 The applicant demonstrates the ability to maintain high professional standards and that the project will exhibit excellence, creativity and individuality.

-- Résumés of applicant and other artistic personnel involved
+- Résumés or bios of applicant and other artistic personnel involved

 - Appropriate support materials that demonstrate experience and quality were submitted